Mangoceuticals, Inc. Announces - GuruFocus.com

 Cautionary Note Regarding Forward-Looking Statements

 This press release contains forward-looking statements that are subject to various risks and uncertainties.
 Such statements include statements regarding the Company's ability to grow its business and the MangoRx brand and other statements that are not historical facts, including statements which may be accompanied by the words "intends," "may," "will," "plans," "expects," "anticipates," "projects," "predicts," "estimates," "aims," "believes," "hopes," "potential" or similar words.
-Actual results could differ materially from those described in these forward-looking statements due to certain factors, including without limitation, the offer and sale of shares, the terms of the offering, the timing of the listing of the Company's securities on the Nasdaq Capital Market, the timing of the closing of the offering, the Company's ability to achieve profitable operations, customer acceptance of new products, the effects of the spread of COVID-19, the demand for the Company's products and the Company's customers' economic condition, the impact of competitive products and pricing, general economic conditions and other risk factors detailed in the "Risk Factors" section and elsewhere in the Company's prospectus relating to the offering filed with the SEC.
+Actual results could differ materially from those described in these forward-looking statements due to certain factors, including without limitation, the use of proceeds from the offering, the Company's ability to achieve profitable operations, customer acceptance of new products, the effects of the spread of COVID-19, the demand for the Company's products and the Company's customers' economic condition, the impact of competitive products and pricing, general economic conditions and other risk factors detailed in the "Risk Factors" section and elsewhere in the Company's final prospectus relating to the offering filed with the SEC.
 The forward-looking statements contained in this press release are made as of the date of this press release, and the Company does not undertake any responsibility to update the forward-looking statements in this release, except in accordance with applicable law.

 CONTACT INFORMATION: